rmcconke/closure-challenge/README.md

 ## Test Cases

-The current scoring set includes these cases:
+The current scoring set includes these cases, which you can get by
 - `alpha_15_13929_4048`
 - `alpha_15_13929_2024`
 - `alpha_05_4071_4048`